azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 ## Introduction

-This three hour lab will get you set up to run Terraform to orchestrate Azure resources using infrastructure (and more) as code, and then set you a number of challenges to increase your familiarity with the product and how it works.
-The end result of the session will be a working AKS cluster.
+This self serve lab will get you set up to run Terraform to orchestrate Azure resources using infrastructure (and more) as code, and then set you a number of challenges to increase your familiarity with the product and how it works.

-This cluster may then be used to host containers deployed from the container image created within the App Dev track which will also include concepts covered in the morning session on app modernisation using disaggregation technologies such as Event Grid.

-Proctors:

-* Justin Davies (@justindavies)
-* Richard Cheney (@RichCheneyAzure)
-* Nic Jackson (@sheriffjackson) from Hashicorp
+This lab is provided as an intentionally challenging hackathon style lab, as a little pain tends to make the learning stick.
+It is also a placeholder whilst we work on a fuller set of labs to mirror the depth of the ARM workshop.

+The short URL for this page is <https://aka.ms/citadel/terraform>.

 ## Prereqs